nogibjj/afraa-noureen_Mini-Project-11/README.md

 ### PROCESS

 The code performs ETL-Query operations:
-[E] Extract a dataset from a URL in CSV format.
+Extract (E): Extract a dataset from a URL in CSV format.
-[T] Transform the data using Spark SQL by combining two datasets and preparing it for analysis.
+Transform (T): Utilizes Spark SQL to amalgamate two datasets, ensuring they are primed for analysis.
-[L] Load the transformed data into the destination data store using Delta Lake.
+Load (L): Transfers the transformed data into the destination data store, leveraging Delta Lake.

 ***